How Toxic Positivity Hurts You: 13 Intense Truths

 The pressure to smile through adversity can make you feel shame or guilt, and then less likely to reach out for professional help.

-4. Making You Feel Unsupported In Grief
+4. Makes You Feel Unsupported In Grief

 When you’re told to “move on” from a loss, it can make you feel like your grief isn’t valid, adding to your emotional burden.